kenhkan/ng-musical-brunch/README.md

 Easy as 1-2-3:

-1. Run `grunt` to get Karma running, watching for file changes, and a Harp server running in the background
+1. Set the environment variable `APP_NAME` to your app's name.
+It will be passed to `ng-app`.
-2. Open `localhost:9000` in the newly Karma-opened browser to view your app
+2. Run `grunt` to get Karma running, watching for file changes, and a Harp server running in the background
-3. Start coding!
+3. Open `localhost:9000` in the newly Karma-opened browser to view your app

 ### `grunt`